RoverTech-team/arm/setup/README.md

 ### Without launch.py

-Execute the following commands from the Ubuntu terminal:
+Execute the following commands from the From the Ubuntu terminal within the VNC Viewer GUI:

 ```bash
 cd /my_files/rovertest